-For their criticisms to target motivation by rightness de diction particular, then, scholars must take one of the first two routes: they must criticize the object of a motivation—the fact that the agent is motivated to act rightly—or its content—the fact that she is motivated to act rightly under that very description.
+For their criticisms to target motivation by rightness de dicto particular, then, scholars must take one of the first two routes: they must criticize the object of a motivation—the fact that the agent is motivated to act rightly—or its content—the fact that she is motivated to act rightly under that very description.

 This means that critics of motivation by rightness de dicto had better hope that motivation by rightness de re, correctly construed, is rare.
 For recall that the phrase “motivation by rightness de re” refers to motivations whose object is that the agent acts rightly but that may represent acting rightly under another description.
 Suppose that motivation by rightness de re, so construed, is ubiquitous and unproblematic—that is, suppose that many motivations that strike us as utterly quotidian and familiar turn out to count as motivation by rightness de re.
 If that is so, then critics of motivation by rightness de dicto who take either the first (object) or the second (content) route are in trouble.
 For those who claim that there is something objectionable about all motivations whose object is that the agent acts rightly face death by counterexample, given the quotidian and familiar instances of motivation by rightness de re.
-And those who say that there is something uniquely bad about motivation by rightness de dicto face an explanatory burden: they have to explain why, if other varieties of motivation to act rightly are unproblematic, nonetheless there is something wrong with being motivated to act rightly de dicto.
+And those who say that there is something uniquely bad about motivation by rightness de dicto face an explanatory burden: they must explain why, if other varieties of motivation to act rightly are unproblematic, nonetheless there is something wrong with being motivated to act rightly de dicto.
 And it is difficult to see what could discharge this burden.
 That is, it is difficult to see why, if there is nothing wrong with being motivated to act rightly under another description, there would be something wrong with being motivated to act rightly under this very description.
 On the contrary, one would think that the mere fact that someone conceives of her motivation’s object in a particularly perspicuous way cannot turn her from a good person into a bad one.

 So, if motivation by rightness de re (correctly construed) turns out to be ubiquitous and unproblematic, then critics of motivation by rightness de dicto face a trilemma: their view is straightforwardly false, they have an explanatory burden to discharge, or their criticisms miss the mark entirely.